Jan 16 2026

 It’s not the most exciting part of a financial fit check, but it’s one of the most important.

 Make sure your will is up to date and reflects your current wishes.
-Confirm your Enduring Powers of Attorney are in place, and that the right people know where key documents are stored.
+Confirm that your Enduring Powers of Attorney are in place and that the right people know where your key documents are stored.
 Consider keeping digital copies securely backed up and sharing access with someone you trust.

 These steps provide peace of mind, for you and for your family.